What are the dates and call times for this program?

 Many students begin with Playing Big, and then move on to our Facilitators Training.
 Should you take the Playing Big course now, and want to engage in further training with the Facilitators Training later on, your Playing Big tuition will be applied toward the cost of the Facilitators Training.
 Our next session begins in October 2023.

 My employer sometimes sponsors professional development.
 Do you have something I can give them?

 Yes, we have a document you can provide your employer.
 Click here

 to download the Playing Big for Professional Development Program Guide

 I work inside an organization or company.
 Is playing big mostly for entrepreneurs?

 Not at all!
-One of the amazing things about this program is the mix of women entrepreneurs and women working inside organizations.
-In fact, last session, we were an almost even mix – 49% entrepreneurs, 51% women working inside organizations!
+One of the amazing things about this program is the mix of entrepreneurs and individuals working inside organizations.
+In fact, in our recent session, we were an almost even mix – 49% entrepreneurs, 51% people working inside organizations!

-The topics we cover in playing big – from quieting your inner critic, to learning how to communicate and negotiate more powerfully, to “unhooking” from criticism and praise – are transformational for women across all kinds of careers.
-Here’s what some women who took the program when working for organizations had to say:
+The topics we cover in playing big – from quieting your inner critic, to learning how to communicate and negotiate more powerfully, to “unhooking” from criticism and praise – are transformational for participants across all kinds of careers.
+Here’s what some graduates who took the program when working for organizations had to say: